jgbarah/evaluating-foss-projects/community.md

 ![Top ten organizations in OpenStack, by number of commits (November 2014)](companies-openstack.png) *Example of organization analysis: Top ten organizations in OpenStack by number of commits and number of authors of commits for the whole history of the project up to November 2014.*

+## Diversity

+In FOSS projects, diversity is important.
+Diversity ensures that dependencies on certain people, or on certain companies, are not a risk for the future of the project.
+Diversity ensures that control of the project is not in the hands of a few people.
+Diversity helps to have a healthy community, and lowers the barriers for new people to join the community.

+There are several metrics for diversity, some of them are:

+* [Bus factor](https://en.wikipedia.org/wiki/Bus_factor): Number of developers it would need to lose to destroy its institutional memory and halt its progress.
+* [Apache Pony Factor](https://ke4qqq.wordpress.com/2015/02/08/pony-factor-math/): Diversity of a project in terms of the division of labor among committers in a project.

+### Bus factor

+The bus factor is a measurement of the concentration of information in individual team members.
+A high bus factor means that many individuals know enough to carry on and the project could still succeed even in very adverse events

+### Apache Pony Factor